Amark19/Amark19/README.md

 #### 🤔 Who Is Amar Khamkar ??

-- 💻 He is currently in 4th year and pursuing  Bachelors of Engineering from DR Dy patil's ramrao adik institue of technology...
+- 💻 He is currently in 4th year and pursuing  Bachelors of Engineering...

 - 🎮 He is working on machine learning Project..